 In most injury cases, the parties settle the claim before trial.
 Settlements usually benefit both sides because the claimant receives their compensation sooner, and the defendant has certainty about the cost of the claim instead of leaving it up to a jury.
 Both sides avoid the significant expense and stress of a trial.

 Unlike most states, New York does not place any caps on the damages a person could receive through a personal injury lawsuit.
 This puts a Brooklyn personal injury attorney from StolzenbergCortelli, LLP in a strong position to negotiate a fair settlement because few defendants are willing to risk a large jury award.
+If someone died due to an accident, a Brooklyn family could file a wrongful death claim on behalf of their loved one.

 If you suffered injuries in an accident and someone else’s negligence was a factor, the law entitles you to recover damages.
 A Brooklyn personal injury attorney from StolzenbergCortelli, LLP could pursue the responsible parties and ensure you get appropriate compensation for your claim.